lisa-gm/pyINLA/install.md

     daint_install_conda --yes
     ```
     Notes:
-    - This step is only required if you do not have `conda` installed already.
+    - This step is only required if you do not already have `conda` installed.
     - The `--yes` option automatically confirms the installation prompts.
-    - Additional informations about the installer options can be found by running `daint_install_conda --help`.
+    - Additional information about the installer options can be found by running `daint_install_conda --help`.

 4. Source the installed conda environment:
     ```
     source ~/miniconda3/etc/profile.d/conda.sh
     ```
     Notes:
-    - This is only needed this time, in any subsequent shell sessions conda will be initialized automatically through your `.bashrc` file.
+    - This is needed only once; in subsequent shell sessions conda will be initialized automatically through your `.bashrc` file.

 5. Install the programming environment (`uenv`):
     ```